-This railway company will allow you to go conquering onboard its wagons and throughout its 653 kilometers (405.75 miles), all those points where the incredible canyon nature will overflow our senses.
+This railway company will allow you to go conquering onboard its wagons and throughout its six hundred and fifty-three kilometers (405.75 miles), all those points where the incredible canyon’s nature will overflow your senses.

 This last tour is the longer of the two.
-You can already imagine the fantastic level of landscapes and live paintings in full color that you can see in those 653 kilometers (405.75 miles) of railway extension that it offers us.
+You can already imagine the fantastic level of landscapes and live paintings in full color that you can see in those six hundred and fifty-three kilometers (405.75 miles) of railway extension that it offers you.

-* “El Divisadero”, Chihuahua.
-Unless you take the “Chepe” railroad to know other points of the “Barrancas del Cobre” or you decide to take a guided tour on your own, “El Divisadero” is probably one of the most beautiful spots of the Copper Canyon, if not the most beautiful, so that is my first tip for tours in the “Sierra Tarahumara”.
+* “El Divisadero,” Chihuahua.
+Unless you take the “Chepe” railroad to know other points of the “Barrancas del Cobre” or you decide to take a guided tour on your own, El Divisadero is probably one of the most beautiful Barrancas del Cobre spots.
+This geographical point may be easily the most beautiful of all.
+That is my first tip for tours in the “Sierra Tarahumara.”

-With an extension of 3 kilometers (1.86 miles) and ten minutes ride one way and another ten minutes return approximately, it is the place your body and soul must be present to delight yourself with exquisite natural views.
+With an extension of three kilometers (1.86 miles) and a ten-minute ride one way, and another ten minutes return approximately.
+It’s the place your body and soul must be present to delight yourself with exquisite natural views.

 * Second Magno travel tip.
 Depending on your love for views in natural landscapes, I recommend visiting “Divisadero” in the same canyon both in the summer and winter.
 In the summer, depending on the abundance or absence of rains, these canyons will be full of green vegetation that will make them look wonderful.